jo-xin/PQ_Osaka_Civ6Mod/README.md

 ---

 *Thank you for your support!
 Positive ratings and feedback on Steam Workshop are highly appreciated.*
+*If you find this project helpful or interesting, consider giving it a ⭐ on GitHub — your support motivates future development!*
 ---